IsmayilOfficial/fm_weather/README.md

 # fm_weather

 # Weather app which was created with help of the expo.
-Cross-platform you can run it on ios, android devices.
+This is a cross-platform app, you can run it on ios, android devices.

 #Go to this site for use the app -  https://expo.io/@freeman2020/projects/fm_weather